Yes, we are re-cycling old chestnuts!

 Some people have objected to this hypothesis because velocity, momentum and kinetic energy are frame-specific.
 In other words these parameters can be measured relative to any Inertial Frame of Reference (IFR) and one IFR is as good as another.
 An IFR is a frame of reference which is moving with uniform velocity that is, not subject to acceleration or rotation.

-However, while the ground can be treated as an approximate IFR for the puposes of these calculations, the fact is that the ground (the surface of planet Earth) is a rotating curved surface and any object moving across the surface is subject to gravity and is moving in a curve.
+However, the effects described here depend on forces and accelerations which are not frame-specific.
+Therefore, the ground can be treated as an approximate IFR for the purposes of these calculations.
+In fact, you could say that the ground (the surface of planet Earth) is a rotating curved surface and any object moving across the surface is subject to gravity and is moving in a curve.
 This means that velocity is really angular velocity and momentum is really angular momentum.

-In that sense, ground-speed is real as opposed to any other speed measured relative to an imaginary IFR
+In that sense, ground-speed is actual speed and is real; as opposed to any other speed measured relative to an imaginary IFR